Chapter 15:

 She gave Lucius a sly look, her amber eyes glinting wickedly.

 “So… tell me.
-Can I finally call you my little wizard now?”
+Can I now call you officially my little wizard now?”

 Lucius flashed a playful grin.